wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/accelerometers-software.rst

         frc::BuiltInAccelerometer accelerometer;

-        // Create a LinearDigitalFilter that will calculate a moving average of the measured X acceleration over the past 10 iterations of the main loop auto xAccelFilter = frc::LinearDigitalFilter::MovingAverage(10);
+        // Create a LinearFilter that will calculate a moving average of the measured X acceleration over the past 10 iterations of the main loop auto xAccelFilter = frc::LinearFilter::MovingAverage(10);

         void Robot::RobotPeriodic() {
             // Get the filtered X acceleration